 Oldsmobile Bravada owners have reported 2 problems related to transmission stuck in gear (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Oldsmobile Bravada based on all problems reported for the Bravada.

 I have a 1999 Oldsmobile Bravada of which I have just found out there is a TSB on its transmission stuck in 3rd gear/reverse reaction shell brakage.
 I have inquired with GMC and a local dealership and neither told me of this.
 My vehicle only has 40,000 miles on it and according to the TSB, Oldsmobile service personnel is required to repair it free of charge but they have offered me a 50/50 split.
 I feel this is unacceptable.
 My car is still considered brand new even though my 36,000/3yr warranty is up and with the amount of miles it has on it, it should not be having a transmission problem.
 I did not read about a warranty clause related to the TSB and feel oldsmoble is not honoring the TSB as it is stated.
 I have been told by both Oldsmobile and the dealership repair to my vehicle is imperative.